StephanThierry/DuplicateVideoRemover/readme.md

 All settings are located in: `settings.json`  - run the program once to create this.

 ### To run
+Requires .NET Core 3.0 (or higher) https://dotnet.microsoft.com/download - so install that first.
 `dotnet restore`
 `dotnet run` (First time it's just to create the settings file)
 Edit `settings.json`
 * Set `contentFolders` to the folders you want to index - notice on windows blackslashes must be double
   so `d:\user\videos` must be written `d:\\user\\videos` - if not, the JSON will be invalid.
 * Set `minVideoLength` - default 2 sec

 Now you can re-start the program:
 `dotnet run`